 “My boss said I was doing a great job,” she said, “and trainers told me to do my best to be a news anchor hosting a prime time show or a morning show in the future.”

 It is when she was a high school student that she got to wish to become an NHK broadcaster.
 She said that one of the reasons was because she was longing for a job of researching something and telling it to people at her own responsibility.
 In her childhood, she was involved in the child reporter activity at a newspaper company.
-She researched some topics, interviewed people, and wrote articles to be published in newspaper.
-She said that this experience strongly encouraged her to get involved to journalism.
+She researched some topics, interviewed people, and wrote articles to be published in the newspaper.
+She said that this experience strongly encouraged her to get involved in journalism.

 “I was a shy girl when I was a little child,” she said.“I wasn’t a good public speaker.
 I couldn’t even state my brief self-introduction.
 I could only speak in a very thin voice in front of people.

 “When I went to junior high, I happened to join the broadcasting club since I didn’t find any other attractive clubs.
-Through this club I found out that, though making a speech in public was still not fun, I learned that making best efforts could get things better.”
+Through this club, I found out that, though making a speech in public was still not fun, I learned that making best efforts could get things better.”

 One more reason to attract her to NHK was her love of NHK’s programs.
 Project X was one of her favorite programs.
 She said, “I think Project X is a highly impressive program with finding out what kind of people have supported our country and how it has been developing.